-Mobile DJ advice – 12 questions to ask a wedding DJ:
+Mobile DJ advice – 12 questions to ask a Wedding DJ:

-Despite his best intentions, you really don’t want to end up with this guy!
+However well intended he might be, you really don’t want to end up with this guy!

 1: Do your background research:

 Before you contact a DJ and ask “how much do you charge?”, have a good look through the website and try and find some videos or information as they will often show what you will get.
 It may also prompt you to think of considerations and ideas that hadn’t occurred to you before.

 2: How long have you been a DJ?

 Forget state of the art equipment and cool personas.
 At the end of the day, if they don’t know how to play the right track at the right time (and create a flow) then they will have an empty dance floor!
 We would want to see at least 3 years’ working experience with at least 50 events played each year.

 Weddings come with a lot of extra formalities (such as First Dance) and multi-generational guests all wanting a different sort of music, so an amazing DJ in a local bar may not be suited to your wedding as it requires a different skill set.

 4: Have you played at my venue?
 Will you make a site visit?